 Key measures

-- Eliminating accidents related to construction machinery and cranes
+- Eliminate construction machinery and crane-related accidents

 Operating System (Responsibility and Management Resources)